ColasGael/RL-chrome-dino/README.md

 Then it solves for the optimal value function via Value Iteration.

 The best action in a given state is the one that yields the largest value function in this state.

+## Performances

+After 100 simulations, the AI achieves a highscore around: 1500.

+However the training is unstable.

 ## How to let the AI play?